 Experiments where protective dietary compounds were used to mitigate the extreme levels of meat and meat-derived compounds showed protection against colon cancer, with some essentially negating the impact of meat in the diet.

-I’m sure you can guess what those protective compounds are (Vitamin A, chlorophyll and resistant dietary starches).
+Can you guess what those protective compounds are?
+(Vitamin A, chlorophyll and resistant dietary starches).

 Same result for this bladder cancer and meat study.
-Link not established and may be mitigated by meat plus fiber intake.
+These studies indicate that cancer risk may be mitigated by meat plus fiber intake.
 Ironically, carnivores eschew even leafy greens, which precludes the possibility of gaining the protective advantage of plant compounds described in several studies.

 The carnivore diet often includes too much protein to be a ketogenic diet.
 When the body takes in more protein than it needs, the excess is disposed of through the liver (which we will get to in a minute) but also through a process known as Gluconeogenesis, where protein is converted by the body into glucose.8

-The process of Gluconeogenesis is what prevents many carnivore dieters from reaping the benefits of ketosis and instead eating what is probably the worst diet known to man – very high fat, very high protein.
+The process of Gluconeogenesis is what prevents many carnivore dieters from reaping the benefits of ketosis.

 When we eat protein, the body breaks down the nitrogen molecules and turns them into ammonia, which is then processed by the liver into something called urea, which goes through the kidneys on its way out of the body as urine.